Ziggeo/phprecious/README.md

 phprecious
 ==========

-PHPrecious is a Ruby-on-Rails-like light-weight PHP-framework
+PHPrecious is a Ruby-on-Rails-like light-weight PHP-framework.
+See the demos folder for examples.